You probably googled this question as you have a tub of Vaseline that has been sitting in your medicine cabinet for years.

 The reason why some Vaseline tubs have an expiry date and some don’t is that there are no U.S. laws or regulations that require cosmetics to have specific shelf lives or expiration dates on their labels.

-That being said, manufacturers are still responsible for ensuring their products are safe, so that’s likely what has happened here; the manufacturers decided to include it.
+That being said, manufacturers are still responsible for ensuring their products are safe, so that’s likely what has happened here; they left it up to the manufacturers.

 Does Vaseline go bad?